On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Main results

 The kernel size with worst-case noise gives the maximum distance between any two points $x,x'\in \Mo$ with identical measurement $y = F(x,e) = F(x',e')$ for some noise vectors $e,e'\in \E$.
 It is worth observing that the optimality constant and the kernel size with worst-case noise also can be expressed as follows.

-This should clarify the connection with the feasible sets $F_y$.
+This establishes a connection of the optimality constant and the kernel size with worst-case to the feasible sets $F_y$.
 In our first theorem, we provide an upper and lower bound on the optimality constant in terms of the kernel size with worst-case noise.
 Moreover, we provide a variational expression for an optimal map with worst-case noise.